- Computer and Workstation Monitoring

 The National Labor Relations Board (NLRB) has issued a number of rulings involving questions about employer social media policies.
 The NLRB has indicated that these cases are extremely fact-specific.
 It has provided the following general guidance:

 - Employer policies should not be so sweeping that they prohibit the kinds of activity protected by federal labor law, such as the discussion of wages or working conditions among employees.

 - An employee’s comments on social media are generally not protected if they are mere gripes not made in relation to group activity among employees.

 Can an employer require a job applicant or employee to provide a user name or password for a social media account?

 Several states have enacted legislation protecting employees or job applicants from employers that require them to provide a user name or password for a social media account.
 For a current list of state laws and pending legislation see NCSL's List.
-You can visit the Littler Workplace Policy Institute for a comprehensive discussion of the history and background of social media password protection legislation and the differences between state laws.

 There are several organizations that are actively involved in workplace monitoring issues and that advocate stronger government regulation of employee monitoring activities.
 Some of these groups can provide assistance to employees having workplace issues:

 166 Wall St.

 - 9 to 5, the National Association of Working Women